APhA-ASP Chapter Achievement Awards Program

 In order to provide a baseline for evaluating chapter activities, certain minimum requirements have been established for the CAA Program.
 Every APhA–ASP chapter is required to submit a Chapter Achievement Report (CAR) Form using their chapter administrative account information and the APhA Awards Platform online.

-Chapter Achievement Report requirements
+Chapter Achievement Report Requirements

 All APhA–ASP chapters must submit the following required sections of the CAR:

-- Chapter Achievement Report Form (previously the separate essay and statistical information)
+- Chapter Achievement Report Form

-- Section 1: Chapter Submitter Information
+- Section 1: Chapter Submission Information

 - Section 2: Chapter Operations, Logistics, & Membership